How to access the historical Lloyd's Register of Ships

 The Lloyd’s Register of Ships is not an official record of the registration of ships.
 Registration, which today is a requirement of International Maritime Law, is the responsibility of national registration authorities.
 The official British registration authority is the Registry of Shipping & Seamen in Cardiff, see infosheet no.2.
 More details on the content of the Register of Ships can be found on infosheet no.10

-Researchers requiring access to later editions of the Lloyd's Register of Ships can visit the Information Centre reference library in London or use our paid historical research service.
+Researchers requiring access to later editions of the Lloyd's Register of Ships can visit the Heritage & Education Centre reference library in London or use our paid historical research service.
 Copies of the Register Book are also kept by several libraries and museums in the UK and Ireland and overseas.

 For additional information on further research please see our full range of information sheets or our FAQs section.